animegrimoire/animegrimoire/user-specific/Legendary Aurora/README.md

 - *Keeper* must provide content forum backup as long as anime uploader following rules that stated in this [thread](https://animegrimoire.org/showthread.php?tid=740)

 ### Section 3: Forum Request
-"Request" is anything that comes from [Request](https://animegrimoire.org/forumdisplay.php?fid=5) subforum but not limited to anything that comes from external site.
+"Request" is anything that comes from [Request](https://animegrimoire.org/forumdisplay.php?fid=5) subforum includes anything that comes from external site.

  Once a request is published, *Keeper* is obligated to do:
  - See **[Request](https://animegrimoire.org/forumdisplay.php?fid=5): How to make a good request thread: An informative guide.**